jatinpaulsingh123456-crypto/natobotics-stock-management-api/README.md

 The API validates the following:

+- SKU must be unique.
-- Quantity must be greater than zero.
+- Quantity must be greater than or equal to zero.
+- Unit price must be greater than or equal to zero.
 - Stock cannot become negative.
 - Stock-out quantity cannot exceed available stock.
 - Category must exist before assigning stock items.